 Everyone will be thrilled with the four water playgrounds, which include eight pools and four slides.
 There are organized programs for kids as young as 6 weeks old.
 While the kids are happily occupied, parents can join "Big Kids Camp," kayaking, mountain biking and trying ropes courses.

 Resorts now entice vacationing families by offering a growing array of activities that are either free or part of inexpensive packages.

 At Keystone Resort, just a 90-minute drive from Denver, kids and teens can golf for free every afternoon with a paying adult—including junior rental clubs, golf cart and balls.
-Stay at Keystone and your gang gets a passport that covers all kinds of other freebies: fly-fishing clinics, mountain bike clinics, yoga classes
+Stay at Keystone and your gang gets a passport that covers all kinds of other freebies: fly-fishing clinics, mountain bike clinics, yoga classes and nature walks.

 One day a week, kids get a free pizza lunch.
 On Wednesday nights, kids can gather around the fire pit for s'mores and stories.
 (You must book with Keystone: keystone.snow.com.)

 Winter Park, Colo. (winterparkresort.com), where generations of Denver kids have learned to ski, boasts more than 600 miles of interconnected mountain bike trails, as well as Colorado's longest Alpine slide (26 turns) and an 18-hole mountaintop disc golf course.
 Four-day packages, including lodging, a whitewater trip and park pass, can be had for less than $800 for a family of four.